 Emergency First Aid Course Dates and Times in Winnipeg

 Winnipeg First Aid offers instructional classes at least twice per week with popular classes (emergency first aid) offered five times per week.
-Personal courses can be arranged either at the training centre or at a place suitable for the student.
+Personal courses can be arranged either at the training center or at a place suitable for the student.

 For more information about this training location check out the map posted below:

-Students that properly complete an emergency first-aid and or cardiopulmonary resuscitation (CPR) training through Winnipeg First Aid will get a workplace approved certificate.
+Students that properly complete an emergency first-aid and or cardiopulmonary resuscitation (CPR) training through Winnipeg First Aid will get a workplace-approved certificate.
 All certificates are valid for three years and a re-certification course is required prior to the certificate expiration.
 Only certain courses are available for re-certification in the province of Manitoba.
 Only standard first aid, CPR level “C” and CPR level “HCP” are available for re-certification.
-Participants looking to renew emergency first aid certification must retake the 8 hour course.
+Participants looking to renew emergency first aid certification must retake the 8-hour course.

 CPR and First Aid Courses

 Winnipeg First Aid delivers all levels of cardiopulmonary resuscitation (CPR) classes which include CPR “A”, “C” and “B” and CPR level “C” for health care providers (also known as CPR “HCP”) These CPR / AED programs may be available as CPR only classes.
 All students are required to take CPR training as part of the emergency first aid course.
-First aid courses include emergency, standard and childcare first aid.
+First aid courses include emergency, standard, and childcare first aid.

 Emergency First Aid Program Rates

-- Emergency first aid, CPR and AED – 78.99
+- Emergency first aid, CPR, and AED – 78.99

-- Emergency first aid, CPR and AED Re-certification – 58.99
+- Emergency first aid, CPR, and AED Re-certification – 58.99

-To register for any first aid and CPR course through Winnipeg First Aid visit the web-site at www.firstaidwinnipeg.ca Register for emergency first aid in Winnipeg today and learn the best techniques to save a life and acquire the most up to date workplace approved first aid and CPR / AED accreditation.
+To register for any first aid and CPR course through Winnipeg First Aid visit the website at www.firstaidwinnipeg.ca Register for emergency first aid in Winnipeg today and learn the best techniques to save a life and acquire the most up-to-date workplace-approved first aid and CPR / AED accreditation.

 Did You Know?

 Bronchial asthma is often caused by a certain common trigger such as having a cold or flu.
-Other common asthma triggers include pet hair, insect bites, stings, pollen, paint, smoke and certain foods.
-People with asthma take precautions to avoid these triggers, however, it is important that you should know of the asthma triggers your friends, co-workers or loved ones have.
+Other common asthma triggers include pet hair, insect bites, stings, pollen, paint, smoke, and certain foods.
+People with asthma take precautions to avoid these triggers, however, it is important that you should know of asthma triggers your friends, co-workers or loved ones have.
 Asthma attacks range from mild to severe ones which can be fatal.
 Talk to the people you know that have asthma and help prevent an attack by learning their triggers.

 Using an AED

-Check out the video below to watch the latest CPR techniques provided by a workplace approved trained emergency first aid instructor.
+Check out the video below to watch the latest CPR techniques provided by a workplace-approved trained emergency, first aid instructor.

 How to Apply an Automated External Defibrillator (AED)

-The video posted above shows a workplace approved instructor trainer providing a demonstration on how to effectively place an AED on a victim.
+The video posted above shows a workplace-approved instructor trainer providing a demonstration on how to effectively place an AED on a victim.
 Here are some basic tips on using an AED.

 - When the AED arrives simply turn it on and listen to the instructions.
 While the instructions are being provided, and you are able to do so, continue to provide CPR for the victim.